calebyourison/raspberry_scanner/uv_scanner_armv6/README.md

 # uv_scanner on armv6
 ---

-**Variants of Raspberry Pi running on armv6 32 bit can sometimes prevent challenges for package installation.
+**Variants of Raspberry Pi running on armv6 32 bit can sometimes present challenges for package installation.
 This workaround falls back to the lightweight `parse` library and will save a .csv file to a local directory for use on a different machine that can perform analysis and plotting.
-Designed for headless installations that are only collecting periodic data**
+Designed for headless installations that are only collecting periodic data.**

 Install [uv](https://docs.astral.sh/uv/getting-started/installation/).